-GHG Reduction Plan Update consistency review involves the evaluation of project consistency with the applicable strategies of the GHG Reduction Plan Update.
-The GHG reduction strategies identified in the GHG Reduction Plan Update relies upon the General Plan and additional local measures as the basis of the development related strategies to reduce GHG emissions.
-This checklist is developed based on the key local GHG reduction strategies and actions identified in the GHG Reduction Plan Update that are applicable to proposed development projects.
-Note that not all strategies listed below will apply to all projects.
-For example, not all projects will meet mixed-use related policies of the General Plan, because not all projects are required to be mixed use.
+GHG Plan Update consistency review involves the evaluation of project consistency with the applicable strategies of the GHG Plan Update.
+This checklist was developed based on the key local GHG reduction strategies and actions identified in the GHG Plan Update that are applicable to new development projects.